torproject/stem/docs/tutorial.rst

      License: Public Domain
      Alternate: https://openclipart.org/detail/174179/miroir-rectangulaire-by-defaz36-174179

-Getting started with any new library can be rather daunting, so let's get our feet wet by jumping straight in with a tutorial...
+Getting started with any new library can be rather daunting, so let's get our feet wet by jumping straight in with some tutorials...

 .. list-table::
    :widths: 1 10